top of page

 • Root rot: Trim affected roots, refresh into airy mix, water cautiously until recovery.

-Pair silver foliage with matte black or dark ceramic planters for modern contrast.
-Group with deep-green companions to emphasise metallic finish without clutter.
-Rotate monthly for balanced symmetry.
+Pair Alocasia baginda 'Silver Dragon' with matte black or charcoal planters for crisp contrast, or group with deep-green companions to amplify metallic finish (see silver houseplants guide).
+Rotate monthly for symmetry.

 ● Collector FAQs — Alocasia baginda 'Silver Dragon'

 • How big do leaves get indoors?
-Commonly ~15 – 20 cm with bright, stable conditions and consistent feeding.
+Around 15–20 cm under bright, steady light and consistent feeding.

 • Can colour “revert” to green?
 Colour is stable; apparent greening is usually low light or stress, not genetic reversion.

 • Will it bloom indoors?
-Occasionally; small greenish inflorescences are of botanical interest only.
+Occasionally; small greenish spathes are mainly of botanical interest.

 Alocasia baginda 'Silver dragon'